What to Wear Under A Bandage Dress

 Strap Dress: The thin straps of dresses are very common and are often called spaghetti or noodle straps.
 In these dresses you have various options because many bras come with “clear” straps.
 However, most fashionistas simply choose strapless bras for thinner strapped dress styles.

-Backless Dress: As we mentioned earlier - investing in the proper undergarments saves you time and money.
-As with more elaborate necklines this dress is best worn with adhesive bras or pads.
+Backless Dress: As we mentioned earlier - investing in the best undergarments saves you time and money.
+As with more elaborate necklines the best bra for a backless dress is an adhesive bra or pads.

 Types of Panties and Underwear